-On January 13, 2016, the IASB published a new standard, IFRS 16.
-The new standard will eliminate the distinction between operating and finance leases and will bring most leases onto the consolidated balance sheet for lessees.
-This standard is effective for annual reporting periods beginning on or after January 1, 2019.
-The Company intends to adopt IFRS 16 in its consolidated financial statements for the annual period beginning January 1, 2019.
-As the Company has significant contractual obligations in the form of operating leases under current IFRS, there will be a material increase to both assets and liabilities on adoption of IFRS 16, and changes to the timing of recognition of expenses associated with the lease arrangements.
-The Company is analyzing the new standard to determine its impact on the Company's consolidated balance sheets and consolidated statements of loss and comprehensive loss.
-The Company expects to adopt IFRS 16 using the modified retrospective transition method.
-Further, the Company currently expects to apply the following practical expedients: (i) grandfather the assessment of which transactions are leases; (ii) recognition exemption of short-term leases; and (iii) recognition exemption leases of low-value items.
+On January 13, 2016, the IASB published a new standard, IFRS 16, Leases.
+The new standard eliminates the distinction between operating and finance leases and brings most leases onto the consolidated balance sheet for lessees.
+The adoption of IFRS 16 from January 1, 2019 resulted in changes in accounting policies of the Company.
+As the Company has significant contractual obligations in the form of operating leases, there were material increases to both assets and liabilities on adoption of IFRS 16, and changes to the timing of recognition of expenses associated with the lease arrangements.

+In accordance with the transitional provisions in IFRS 16, the Company has adopted the new rules on a modified retrospective transition method and accordingly the information presented for 2018 has not been restated.
+Further, the Company has elected to apply the practical expedient not to recognize right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.